Josh Rojas Preview, Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the White Sox pitching staff ranks third in MLB.
+- The pitching staff for the White Sox has a collective 9.5 K/9, the third-best in MLB.

-- The White Sox have the 25th-ranked team ERA across all MLB pitching staffs (4.73).
+- The White Sox's 4.81 team ERA ranks 26th among all league pitching staffs.

-- White Sox pitchers combine to give up 171 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- The White Sox allow the fourth-most home runs in baseball (175 total, 1.4 per game).

-- Toussaint (1-5) gets the starting nod for the White Sox in his ninth start of the season.
-He has a 4.47 ERA in 50 1/3 innings pitched, with 51 strikeouts.
+- Clevinger makes the start for the White Sox, his 17th of the season.
+He is 5-5 with a 3.26 ERA and 71 strikeouts in 85 2/3 innings pitched.

-- In his most recent time out on Wednesday, the right-hander tossed four innings against the Chicago Cubs, allowing three earned runs while surrendering three hits.
+- The righty last pitched on Thursday against the Chicago Cubs, when he tossed seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.